smfhashmi/iep_consulting/content/bio/_index.md

     understanding.
 As a Ph.D. student in Clinical Psychology, Florina continues to push the boundaries of innovation, driven by her passion for making a meaningful difference.
-In her spare time, Florina enjoys tennis, travel, and exploring the beauty of nature with her family.
-Her love for animals is evident in her compassionate approach to supporting individuals with autism.
+In her spare time, Florina enjoys tennis, travel, exploring the beauty of nature with her family.
+She is a proud mother and a dog lover.
   aboutYou7: Florina David Colar is a shining example of dedication, compassion,
     and expertise.
 Her international appeal and commitment to advancing the field of ABA make her a beacon of hope for individuals with autism and their